GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ```bash
 sed -n '1~4p;2~4p' SRR097977.fastq  | sed 's/^@/>/g' > SRR097977.fasta
 ```
-Let's wrap up `sed` with one more use case (slightly complicated looking one).
+Let's wrap up `sed` with one more use case (a slightly complicated looking one).
 Let's say that we want capture all the transcript names from the last column (9th column) from .gtf file.
-We can write something similar to ,
+We can write something similar to:

 ```bash
 grep -v "^#" Mus_musculus.GRCm38.75_chr1.gtf | head -n 3 | sed -E 's/.*transcript_id "([^"]+)".*/\1/'